Learn Nuxt with a Collection of 100+ Tips!

 </script>

-The useAsyncData composable is a great way to wrap and wait for multiple useFetch to be done, and then retrieve the results of each.
+The useAsyncData composable is a great way to wrap and wait for multiple $fetch requests to be completed, and then process the results.

 <script setup lang="ts">